bogdan/datagrid/Readme.md

 Each filter definition consists of:

 * name of the filter
-* type that will be used for value conversion
+* type that will be used for value typecast
-* conditions block that cegerates `ActiveRecord` scope
+* conditions block that applies to defined scope
 * additional options

 Datagrid supports different type of filters including: